MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 ### Extended support

-From time to time, the COE may get involved with complex issues escalated from the help desk.
+From time to time, the COE might get involved with complex issues escalated from the help desk.
 For more information, see the [User support](powerbi-adoption-roadmap-user-support.md) article.

 > [!NOTE]
 > Offering mentoring services might be a culture shift for your organization.
 Your reaction might be that users don't usually ask for help with a tool like Excel, so why would they with Power BI?
 The answer lies in the fact that Power BI and Fabric are extraordinarily powerful tools.
 They provide data preparation and data modeling capabilities in addition to data visualization.
 Having the ability to aid and enable users can significantly improve their skills and increase the quality of their solutions—it reduces risks too.